+The handles of dual lever mechanical controls may not always align with each other at all RPM settings because of variations in the routing of control cables, cable length and adjustments at the engine.
 Usually the alignment of the handles can be optimized at a chosen RPM, but may vary at other settings.

-Avoid possible injury or engine damage when shifting:
+To avoid possible injury or engine damage when shifting: